Barestack-io/vaultenv/README.md

 # Step 3: Push your staging env to the team
 vaultenv push staging
 # Reads .env.staging, encrypts it, and uploads to the vault

+# OR Push your  personal .env file to the vault (see Personal Environments below)
+vaultenv push

 # Step 4: A teammate pulls it on their machine
 vaultenv pull staging